 The recall includes devices sold globally over 13 years, which includes an estimated three to four million units, with more than half reportedly sold in the United States.

 Kline & Specter, PC, is handling Philips CPAP and BiPAP cases, with free evaluations offered to those who believe they or a loved one were injured by one of the devices.
-The law firm has won more than $10 billion in personal injury verdicts and settlements and has more than 40 attorneys, including five who are also medical doctors, the most for any law firm in the United States.
+The law firm has won billions in personal injury verdicts and settlements and has more than 40 attorneys, including five who are also medical doctors, the most for any law firm in the United States.